 Antidepressants.
 Medications called selective serotonin reuptake inhibitors (SSRIs) can help manage OCD.
 But they can be dangerous for children, and kids with PANDAS seem to be especially likely to have side effects.
 If your doctor recommends them, make sure you understand the right dose to give and any problems to watch for.

 IVIG/Plasmapheresis.
 If other treatments don’t work, or your child’s symptoms are so severe they can’t function and is likely to hurt themselves, their doctor might consider a more extreme procedure to reset their immune system.
 One option is IVIG, an infusion of antibodies from other people, delivered through a vein.
-In another option, plasmapheresis, doctors remove blood from your child’s body and filter it through a machine that removes the antibodies that are attacking his brain.
+In another option, plasmapheresis, doctors remove blood from your child’s body and filter it through a machine that removes the antibodies that are attacking their brain.

 Will my child get better?